dianebainbridge/p2/README.md

 </ol>

 ## Class
-+ Form.php</li>
++ Form.php
 + FuelCalculation.php

 ## Code style divergences
-None I'm aware of.
-I tried but I may have missed something.
++ In a few cases my lines of code wrap with over 80 characters

 ## Notes for instructor
 + I know I am being inconsistent by using a radio button for distanceUnit and a drop down for volumeUnit but we needed to use 3 unique inputs for this project.
-+ In a few cases my lines of code wrap with over 80 characters

 + My laptop died on Sunday so I had to get a new laptop and reinstall the software so I couldn't spend as much time on this as I had hoped.
 + Just had to reset my password per you permission denied public keys